- Education Consultant : Arina

 - Structural / Building Services Engineering : Wood and Grieve Engineers

 - Ghd Woodhead Team : Pádraig Sinnott, Graham Bolton, Seán O’Dwyer, Derek Pitt, Diahnn Sullivan, Matt Findlay, Brent Railton, Pippa Howard, Nina Carrington, Kevin Ngundu, Martin Duboski

 - Country : Australia

-From the architect.
+Text description provided by the architects.
 The City of Port Philip council commissioned GHD Woodhead to design the new integrated childcare and community hub to service the growing needs of the children and families in the surrounding community.
 The site located at 171 Chapel Street, St Kilda has a strong history in providing childcare to the community with a Baby Health Centre first been established on the site at in 1938.

 In 1971 a new Children's Centre and Maternal & Child Health Centre was erected on the same site, which remained until of GHD Woodhead engagement for the redevelopment of 171 Chapel Street.

 The existing childcare centre was demolished with the site revitalised to provide more effective links with adjacent community amenities, increasing the community facilities on site, the childcare places offered and family services, based on local demand.

 The new ‘L-shape’ facility is nestled between the imposing City of Port Philip council chambers, a historic church and expansive playing fields.
 Yet, the dynamic angled entrance off Carlisle Street provides an identifiable, welcoming and accessible entry experience – increasing physical and visual access and encouraging community use and interaction.